kidonson/qmk_firmware/keyboards/keebio/levinson/keymaps/kidoge/readme.md

-# MiniGrid Layout
+# kidoge

-MiniGrid is a keyboard layout originally designed for Levinson, a split 40% ortholinear board.
+This is a keyboard layout originally designed for Levinson, a split 40% ortholinear board.
-But it should work well with non-split 40% ortholinear boards as well.
+But it should work fine with non-split 40% ortholinear boards as well.

-This keyboard layout is designed for software development and gaming in mind.
+This keyboard layout is designed for software development and some gaming in mind.

 ## Goals
 - The layout should be similar enough to easily transition into.